Root Canal vs. Dental Implants

 Dental implants are a form of teeth extraction that enable you to chew properly and keep other teeth in place.
 During a dental implant, your dentist or endodontist will extract the infected tooth and use an implant to replace the hole with an artificial tooth.
 The operation involves replacing the decayed tooth with a titanium implant — a surgical procedure in which the implant is inserted into the jawbone.
 Next, a crown is inserted into the implant on the first or second appointment.

-Dental Implants vs. Root Canal: Pros and Cons
+Root Canal vs. Dental Implants: Pros and Cons

 When deciding between a root canal and dental implant, consider the following factors: